2024/09/03

 Eurasian Otter (Lutra lutra)

 Eurasian Otter is a smart and playful semi-aquatic mammal.
 It is characterised by an elongated body and broad flattened head with naked nose pad.
 It also has low, rounded ears, thick neck and a long and muscular tail.
 The limbs are short with webbed toes for swimming.
 The long whiskers are used for detecting prey under water.
-This species only occurs around the Mai Po Inner Deep Bay Ramsar Site.
+This species predominantly occurs around the Mai Po Inner Deep Bay Ramsar Site.

 Eurasian Otter